Manaslu Circuit Trek

 6. Careful about what you wear and your shoes!

-Be careful with your trekking shoes for the Manaslu circuit trek, some time it can get blisters.
-Stop and prevent that blister from forming.
-Get the trekking boot with a good which has ankle support, and plenty of toe room for long descents. the light shoes with a slightly stiff sole make it easy to lift your boot.
-Thick trekking socks are better for higher-up and cool evenings and get 2/3 pairs of them.
-For the down part of the Manaslu circuit short trek, you can use thin walking socks.
+The light shoes with slightly stiff soles make it easy to lift your boot.
+Thick trekking socks are better for higher-up and cool evenings, and get 2/3 pairs of them.
+You can use thin walking socks for the down part of the Manaslu circuit trek.
 Wear the proper warm clothing before you get too cold.
-If you feel any problems or difficulty stop and rest and tell your guide.
+Stop and rest and tell your guide if you have any problems or difficulties.

 Manaslu Round Trek

-To conserve the fragile natural and cultural heritage of Manaslu trekking, the Manaslu conservation area was established in 1998.
-Get ready to be amazed by the fascinating views of Simrang, Mt.
+The route consists of off-beaten and less-explored trekking trails.
+In 1998, Nepal established the Manaslu Conservation Area.
+Its main goal was to preserve Manaslu’s fragile natural and cultural heritage.
+You will be amazed by the fascinating views of Simrang, Mt.
 Manaslu, Hiunchuli, Ngadi, Ganesh Himal, and Larke Peak.

-Trek Cost
+Manaslu Circuit Trek Cost

-Walking in the Manaslu circuit trek region originate at around 1,000 meters and reaches as high as 5250 meters.
-Moreover, the trekkers will see a wide range of flora typical of the middle hills and alpine regions of Nepal.
-You can find various rare plant species around here like pine, and rhododendron; wildlife includes barking deer, pika, and Himalayan marmots.
-Furthermore, you can also get the sight of various birds like Birds Pheasant, raven, and chough.
-The best time to travel here is in the Autumn and Spring months Along with that, camping Trekking is suggested in this area.
+You can find rare plant species around here, like pine and rhododendron.
+You also find wildlife, including barking deer, pika, and Himalayan marmots.
+Furthermore, you can also see various birds like pheasants, ravens, and choughs.
+The best time to travel here is in the Autumn and Spring months.
+Along with that, we suggest camping and trekking in this area.

-Trek Itinerary
+Manaslu Circuit Trek Itinerary

 Manaslu trek 14 days package

-The journey short Manaslu 14 days package is enjoyable and tough.
-We can start from the town of Soti Khola to make it shorter and ascend the impressive gorge of the Burhi Gandaki with the spectacular views of snow-covered peaks over 6500m towers.
+We can start from the town of Soti Khola to make it faster.
+Then, we ascend the impressive gorge of the Burhi Gandaki.
+We pass by with the spectacular views of snow-covered peaks over 6500m towers.
 The descent takes us through alpine and then tropical areas.
-The rocky trail goes up and down through a large stand of nettles and passes tropical waterfalls from Labu Besi to Doban.
-This trek involves crossing Rupina La Pass, Larke La Pass (5105m), and Samagompa which feels to be tough but worthy of the real pleasure of trekking.
+The rocky trail goes up and down.
+It passes through a large stand of nettles.

 Manaslu circuit short Trek 10 days

-Short Manaslu Circuit Trek 10 days is challenging trekking in Manaslu regions. this short trek gives trekkers the to explore the biodiversity and rich global heritage of the area.
-The Manaslu circuit 10 days itinerary starts from Kathmandu and drives to Soti Khola and will end at Besisahar.
-The trek provides stunning views of Mount Manaslu, Ganesh Himal, Everest, Annapurna, and many more.
-The route takes us walking through the Tibetan Buddhist and authentic Hindu styles villages.
-During this trek, we will reach the highest point of the trek at Larkya Pass.
+The route takes us walking through the Tibetan Buddhist and authentic Hindu-style villages.
+During this trek, we will reach the highest point at Larkya Pass.
 It sits at a height of 5213 meters.
 It is one of the most dramatic passes that cross the mountains.

-Acclimatization in Manaslu Round Trek
+Acclimatization in Manaslu Circuit Trek

-Manaslu Trek Nepal Guide
+Manaslu Circuit Trek Nepal Guide

-Manaslu Circuit Trek Nepal requires a Government license holder guide and you need to do your trek with Government registered trekking company.
-As it is in a restricted area so you need to make a special trekking permit.
-Above The Himalayas, trekking will help you to get a permit and provide you best local guide for the trek.
-While you are on the trail, it’s always a good idea to use a local guide and porter and support the local economy.
-Your guide has a Government license and got training in different training courses including altitude and first aid which help them provide better services.
+Manaslu Circuit Trek Nepal requires a Government license holder guide.
+You must do your trek with a government-registered trekking company.
+As it is in a restricted area, you must make a special trekking permit.
+Above The Himalayas, trekking will help you get a license and provide you with the best local guide for the trek.

-Cost Involved
+Manaslu circuit trek Cost Involved

 Manaslu Larkya La pass Trek

-The journey around the short Manaslu circuit trek region’s legendary mountains is enjoyable and challenging.
-For instance, it includes places like the Gorkha Budi Gandaki Valley River; we will be crossing the snowbound Larkya La pass (5213m) and snow-filled peaks over 6500m towers.
-The descent takes us through alpine and then tropical areas, bursting with ferns, bamboo, pine timber, waterfalls, and aqua-blue-green lakes.
+The short Manaslu circuit trek to the region’s mythical mountains is enjoyable and arduous.
+For instance, it includes places like the Gorkha Budi Gandaki Valley River.
+We will cross the snowbound Larkya La pass (5213m) and snow-filled peaks over 6500m towers.
+The descent takes us through alpine and tropical areas.

-Along with that, laced cotton-white beaches cover the entire route.
-We pass via the exciting and one-of-a-kind Buddhist villages of Samagaon, Sirdibas, and Samdo and pass the numb valley to descend to Marsyangdi valley in the Annapurna round path wherein this trekking leads to Besisahar.
+It bursts with ferns, bamboo, pine timber, waterfalls, and aqua-blue-green lakes.
+Along with that, cotton-white beaches cover the entire route.
+We pass through the exciting and one-of-a-kind Buddhist villages of Samagaon, Sirdibas, and Samdo.
+We pass the numb valley to descend to Marsyangdi valley in the Annapurna round path.

-The area is less traveled and falls under the restricted area in Nepal.
-As a result, the trek takes you to surprising places like Macchakhola(930m), Philim(1570m), Ghap(2050m), and Lho(3180m).
 Along with that it also covers Namrung(2660m), Samagaun(3525m), Samdo(3690m), Dharmasala(4470m), Larke La(5160m) and beautiful Bhimtang(3800m).
-The trekkers are welcoming with warm air and beautiful flower.
+The trekkers are welcoming with warm air and beautiful flowers.

 Most Asked Questions by Travellers

 Mount Manaslu is the eighth-highest mountain in the world at 8,163 meters (26,781 ft) above sea level.
-This mountain is also known as Kutang) and lies in the Mansiri Himal, which is a part of the Nepalese Himalayas, in the west-central part of Nepal.
+This mountain is also known as Kutang).

 Reviews on Manaslu Circuit Trek